codefresh-io/cf-deploy-kubernetes/README.md

 The following env variables control the deployment configuration:

-1. KUBERNETES_DEPLOYMENT_ATTEMPTS - How many times the deployment process should check for a succesful status before failing.
-Defaults is 10.
+1. KUBERNETES_DEPLOYMENT_TIMEOUT - How much to wait for a successful deployment before failing the build.
+Defaults to 120 (secs).
 2. KUBERNETES_USER - The user for the Kubernetes cluster.
 Mandatory.
 3. KUBERNETES_PASSWORD - The password for the Kubernetes cluster.
 Mandatory.
 4. KUBERNETES_SERVER - The server (HTTPS endpoint) of the Kubernetes cluster's